Fig. 8.77. Capacitor: 1 – cooler hose No.1; 2 – cooler hose No.2; 3 – capacitor

 Drain the automatic transmission fluid (models with automatic transmission).

-Disconnect the coolant pipe (top) and coolant hose.
-Avoid spilling residual compressor oil from the refrigeration circuit line.
+Disconnect the coolant tube (upper) and coolant hose.
+Do not allow any remaining compressor oil to spill from the cooling circuit line.

-Attention!
-Always plug open fittings after removing any parts of the refrigeration circuit.
+Caution: Always plug open fittings after removing any cooling circuit components.

 Disconnect the radiator hose from the radiator.